Lakers News: Lonnie Walker IV Confident In His Shot; Dares Defenders To Leave Him Open

 Walker shot a respectable 36.9% from downtown in his first three years with the Spurs.
 However, that number dropped to 31.4% in 2021-22 — although the 23-year-old’s aim improved in the second part of the campaign after he put in extra work in the gym.

 But Walker advises those who will guard him next season not to leave him too much space to shoot.
-“I mean, last year you can look at the percentages but I kid you not, leave me open and we gonna see what’s happening,” he said.
+“I mean, last year you can look at the percentages but I kid you not, leave me open and we gonna see what happens,” he said.

 “Going into the season I’m just, day in and day out I’m in the gym.
 I’m waking up at 6 a.m. to get my first workout in and I’m back at 11 to get my second one and in between, I’m lifting so I’m getting about three workouts in before 1 o’clock.